Thursday, March 26, 2026

 And there appeared another wonder in heaven; and behold a great red dragon having seven heads and ten horns and seven crowns upon his heads.
 Rev 12:3

 And I saw one of his heads (kingdoms) as it were wounded to death; and his deadly wound was healed: and all the world wondered after the beast.
-Rev 13:3 ….and they that dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold the beast that was, and is not, and yet is.
+Rev 13:3 ….and they that dwell on the earth shall wonder, whose names were not written in the book of life from the foundation of the world, when they behold the (mortally wounded) beast (kingdom) that was, and is not, and yet is.
 Rev 17:8b

 When John witnessed the rise of the beast from the sea, the mortal head wound was already healed, and the world wondered after the beast who was wounded by the sword and did live.
 Rev 13:3b, 12b, 14b.